BetterThanTomorrow/calva/README.md

 * Custom user commands to execute over the REPL connection.
 * Commands to start the REPLs from VS Code, injecting dependencies automatically.
 * List symbols in the current file.
-* Let us know what you want.
-PRs welcome, file an issue or tweet: [@pappapez](https://twitter.com/pappapez)
+* Let me know what you want.
+See below for ways to reach me about Calva.

 ## Other